Connect with others who understand.

 The nose knows.
 Or does it?
 While this vital organ can tell you if someone is baking your favorite cookies in the kitchen or alert you to nearby dangers, it can’t tell you what causes psoriasis or whether you have a flare-up inside your nose.

-In this article, we share five things to know about psoriasis in the nose.
-If you have questions or think you may be experiencing a psoriasis flare in your nose, schedule an appointment with your health care provider or a dermatologist.
+This article shares five facts to know about psoriasis on and inside the nose.
+If you have questions or think you may have a psoriasis flare in your nose, schedule an appointment with your healthcare provider or a dermatologist.

 1. Psoriasis in the Nose Is Rare

-According to the National Psoriasis Foundation, approximately 50 percent of people with psoriasis experience symptoms on their face, which includes the forehead, cheeks, chin, and areas around the eyes, nose, and mouth.
+According to the National Psoriasis Foundation, about 50 percent of people with psoriasis experience symptoms on their face, including the forehead, cheeks, chin, and areas around the eyes, nose, and mouth.
 Having symptoms of psoriasis inside the nose, however, is rare.

-About half of people with psoriasis experience symptoms on their face, which can include plaques on the nose.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+About half of people with psoriasis develop symptoms on their face, including around the nose and eyes.
+(Adobe Stock)

 2. It Could Be Facial Psoriasis

-What appear to be symptoms of psoriasis in the nose could be symptoms of facial psoriasis on or around the nose.
-Although facial psoriasis can occur anywhere on the face, it’s most common on the hairline, upper forehead, eyebrows, and the skin between the nose and upper lip.
-If you experience dryness, flaking, or crusty lesions in the area between your upper lip and nose, it is more likely to be psoriasis on the face than in the nose.
+What seem like symptoms of psoriasis inside the nose may indicate facial psoriasis affecting the area around or just inside the nostrils.
+Although this type can occur anywhere on the face, it’s most common on the hairline, upper forehead, eyebrows, and the skin between the nose and upper lip.
+If you have dryness, flaking, or crusty lesions between your upper lip and nose, it’s more likely to be psoriasis on the face than in the nose.

 Facial psoriasis can cause dry skin, flaking, and plaques.
 These symptoms can extend down the neck and onto the ears.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-SA 4.0/DermNet)

 There are several types of psoriasis, and they can affect any area of the body.
-The parts of the body that psoriasis affects most frequently are the knees, elbows, and scalp, and the types most likely to affect the face are scalp psoriasis, plaque psoriasis, guttate psoriasis, and pustular psoriasis.
+The parts of the body that psoriasis affects most often are the knees, elbows, and scalp.
+Scalp psoriasis, plaque psoriasis, guttate psoriasis, and pustular psoriasis are most likely to involve the face.

 3. It Might Not Be Psoriasis at All

-If you are living with psoriasis and notice symptoms in or near your nose, it’s easy to assume it’s a flare-up.
+If you’re living with psoriasis and notice symptoms in or near your nose, it’s easy to assume it’s a flare-up.
 However, psoriasis isn’t the only skin condition that can cause flaky skin in the sensitive areas on, in, or under the nose.

 Rosacea can affect the face, too.
 Instead of scaly or itchy lesions, however, rosacea generally causes visible blood vessels and small, swollen, discolored bumps.